 Shortly after the trail curves around the harbour towards Manly, you’ll come to a gem of a view over Crater Cove.
-There is also a side track you can take that leads down to Dobroyd Head, but unfortunately we didn’t have enough time to do this bit.
+There is also a side track you can take that leads down to Dobroyd Head.
 Most of it is wooded rather than along the coast, so if you’re only in it for the harbour views you can probably skip this side track.

 How to get there: Take a bus from Sydney CBD to Spit Junction to reach the start of the walk, then take the ferry from Manly to Circular Quay to get back to Sydney.